 FROM HERE counters the culture of fear with a culture of possibility.
 It's protagonists are caught in the crosshairs of polarized debates, who have chosen to transform their struggles into action to help shape the conversation.

-This film grew from a very personal search around identity and belonging.
-Raised within the Greek-American community, I struggled to reconcile my community’s conservative approaches to gender with my own need for emancipation.
+This film grew from a very personal questions that grew increasingly communal.
+Raised within the Greek-American community, I struggled to reconcile the tension between tradition and change in my own community.
 This search ultimately led into immigrant rights activism, and to an awareness of the global crisis around national identity.